 The Cost to Replace the AC Compressor

 The first obvious factor to consider is the cost to replace the ac compressor.
 Depending on the size of the air conditioner and the speed of the compressor, the cost can be up to $1600 to replace the compressor.
 This will normally include a 1 year warranty on the compressor as well.
-Compare this to around an $1800 starting price for a new condensing unit which contains the compressor, fan and condensing coil (the outdoor part of the unit), plus an included 10 year warranty.
-A whole new ac unit (condensing unit and the indoor parts of the unit) starts at around $3500 with a 10 year warranty.
+Compare this to around an $1800 starting price for a new condenser unit (the outdoor part of the unit) which contains the compressor, fan and condensing coil, plus an included 10 year warranty.
+A whole new ac unit including a condenser unit and the evaporator unit (indoor part of the unit) starts at around $2800 with a 10 year warranty.
+A whole new heating and air unit (ac and furnace) starts at around $4000 with a 10 year warranty.

 How Old is the Air Conditioner?